Looking for a preschool that’s best for your child?

 Image: Methodist Preschool

-At Methodist Preschool, Science processes of observing, describing, comparing, and experimentations are introduced to students along with basic engineering processes of designing and building to solve problems.
+At Methodist Preschool, STEM learning processes of observing, describing, comparing, and experimentations are introduced to students along with basic engineering processes of designing and building to solve problems.
 Immersive hands-on lessons conducted indoors and outdoors inspire exploration, innovation and develop attributes of entrepreneurship in preparing preschoolers for future-readiness.
-Their curriculum is also tech-enabled, with the use of innovative education technologies including Bee Bot coding and Luka AI reading robots at Methodist Preschool also makes learning both fun and effective while equipping young minds with basic digital competence to thrive in the highly-digitised 21st century.
+Their curriculum is also tech-enabled, with the use of innovative education technologies including Bee Bot coding, Tale Bot coding and Luka AI reading robots.
+Learning is made fun and effective while equipping young minds with basic digital competence to thrive in the highly-digitised 21st century.

 Example: Methodist Preschool